By Reed Martin and Austin Tichenor

 “Something wickedly funny this way comes!”
 New York Times

-“A breathlessly irreverent and pun-fiiled romp!”
+“A breathlessly irreverent and pun-filled romp!”
 Washington Post

 “An absolute resolute hoot of a bawdy comedy of errors!”
 Broadway World